Hritikkounsal/Predicting-House-Prices-with-Regression-using-TensorFlow/README.md

 4. Number of stores in the locality
 5. The latitude
 6. The longitude

-Then for the model we used keras Sequential Model i.e. which is a linear stack of Layers. then we visualize it for trained and untrained model it will follow the straight linear path for trained model so it shows that our predictions are accurate.
+Then for the model we used keras Sequential Model i.e. which is a linear stack of Layers.
+Then we visualize it for trained and untrained model it will follow the straight linear path for trained model so it shows that our predictions are accurate.